-So many people focus on making a living but very few aspire to inspire and make a difference in other people’s lives.
+So many people aspire to make a living but very few aspire to inspire and make a difference in other people’s lives.

 A great attitude can be contagious, and greatly affect the performance of others.

-Here are some pretty simple examples how you can make a difference at work:
+Here are some pretty simple examples of how you can make a difference at work: